tony-oliver/mdview/README.md

 For the HTML-viewing widget within the `GTK 4` framework, it uses the WebKit-GTK bindings.

 For the markdown-to-HTML parser it uses the `cmark` package; this only parses Common Markdown, which does not implement some of the extensions provided by other "standards" (*e.g.* GitHub Markdown).
+For this reason, use of `sundown` has supplanted `cmark` as the default converter, although the latter can still be used if the option `-c` is supplied when launching the program.
+The source code of `sundown` is downloaded in full when first building this project (and after `make clean`).

 For tidying-up the generated HTML, `libtidy` gets the job.

-Installation of these packages is as simple as
+Installation of the shared-library packages,above, is as simple as

 ```
 $ sudo dnf install -y gtkmm4.0-devel webkitgtk6.0-devel cmark-devel libtidy-devel